Culture is a complex thing.

 Examples of Cultural Differences in International Business

-If you would like to further your reading on cultural differences in international business, then these blogs are an excellent additional resource:
+If you would like to further your reading on cultural differences in international business, then these are all excellent additional resources:

 - Cultural Differences in Mergers & Acquisitions